MnDOT testing system on downtown Minneapolis freeway ramp to prevent wrong-way drivers

 Once or twice a night, motorists heading out of downtown Minneapolis mistakenly turn onto the Interstate 94 or 394 ramps at N. 4th Street and begin driving the wrong way.
 It happens a bit more frequently on weekends.

 Now the Minnesota Department of Transportation is testing a system that detects drivers going the wrong way on ramps that handle traffic coming off the freeways and into downtown.
-It hopes to learn whether large “Do Not Enter” signs equipped with flashing lights are effective in grabbing the attention of wayward motorists and getting them to reverse course before tragedy strikes.
+It hopes to learn whether “Wrong Way” signs equipped with flashing lights are effective in grabbing the attention of wayward motorists and getting them to reverse course before tragedy strikes.

 So far so good, said Derek Leuer, a MnDOT traffic engineer working on the pilot that went live about three weeks ago.